biobakery/maaslin3/README.md

         change in the metadatum variable corresponds to a $\textrm{coef}$ change in the log-odds of a feature being present.
         * `pval_individual` is the p-value of the individual association.
-        * `error` lists any errors from the model fitting.
         * `qval_individual` is the false discovery rate (FDR) corrected q-value of the individual association.
-FDR correction is performed over all non-NA p-values in the abundance and prevalence modeling separately.
+FDR correction is performed over all p-values without errors in the abundance and prevalence modeling together.
-        * `model` specifies whether the association is abundance or prevalence.
-        * `N` and `N.not.zero` are the total number of data points and the total number of non-zero data points for the feature.
         * `pval_joint` and `qval_joint` are the p-value and q-value of the joint prevalence and abundance association.
 The p-value comes from plugging in the minimum of the association's abundance and prevalence p-values into